 Who can take parental bereavement leave

-You’re not entitled to parental bereavement leave if you’re a ‘worker’.
+You’re only entitled to parental bereavement leave if you’re an employee.

 When you can take your parental bereavement leave